Uncovering Bias in Personal Informatics: Exploring Bias in Personal Informatics Data Generation

 \subsubsection{\textbf{Unevenly Sampled Populations}}

-Even if sampling is representative and equal (e.g., 50\% male and 50\% female users), the dataset can still suffer from representation bias if the sampling method is limited or uneven, e.g., all the males in the sample are highly active, but all females happen to be low active (bias in columns).
-This is also the case in the MyHeart Counts HealthKit data, as seen in Figure~\ref{fig:representation3}.
-The figure shows the DIR value (ratio of base rates, i.e., ratio of recorded high number of steps for unprivileged versus privileged groups) per protected attribute.
-A low value ($DIR<0.8$) indicates a bias against the minority group, and a high value ($DIR>1.25$) indicates a bias against the majority group.
-For our use case, a value of $DIR<0.8$ means that the sample of the minority group is significantly less active than the sample of the majority group.
-For example, in the MyHeart Counts data, diabetes patients, users with joint issues, racial minorities, and to a smaller extent, women, racial minorities, and overweight and obese users systematically perform lower step counts in the dataset compared to their majority segment counterparts.
-On the contrary, users of different age groups with or without hypertension or heart issues do not differ significantly in terms of step counts in the data.
+Even if sampling is representative and equal (e.g., 50\% male and 50\% female users), the dataset can still suffer from representation bias if the sampling method is uneven, e.g., active males but inactive females (bias in columns).
+This is also the case in MyHeart Counts.
+Figure~\ref{fig:representation3} shows the DIR value per protected attribute (i.e., the ratio of recorded high activity for unprivileged versus privileged groups).
+For our use case, a value of $DIR<0.8$ means that the minority sample is significantly less active than the majority sample.
+Specifically, in the MyHeart Counts data, diabetes patients, users with joint issues, racial minorities, and to a smaller extent, women, racial minorities, and overweight and obese users systematically perform lower step counts in the dataset compared to their majority counterparts.
+On the contrary, users of different age groups with or without hypertension or heart issues do not differ significantly regarding step counts in the data.